nikclayton/powercoders.org/site/content/faq/_index.md

           us.](mailto:info@powercoders.org)
       - header: Why offer an internship for Powercoders?
         text: >-
-          An internship for Powercoders is, on the one hand, a shortcut for talented people from a refugee background who need a doorway into the IT labour market of Switzerland.
-On the other hand, it is the unique chance for companies to get ahold of raw talent, get in touch with a person from a refugee background, and have a strong impact on his or her unusual life story.
+          An internship for Powercoders is, on the one hand, is a way to offer an  talented people from a refugee background the opportunity to access a doorway into the IT labour market of Switzerland.
+On the other hand, it is the unique chance for companies to get access to raw talent, get in touch with a person from a refugee background, and have a strong impact on his or her unusual life story.
 Almost every company who offered an internship has told us that it was a very enriching experience for all their employees.
       - header: How long should an internship last?
         text: >-
           The average duration of an internship is 6 - 12 months.
 However you can also offer 3 months and decide later if you’d like to prolong it.
-      - header: What is the career day?
+      - header: What is the Career Day?
         text: >-
-          At the career day we simulate a real job-finding situation.
-Each company presents in 5 minutes the internship they wish to offer.
+          At the Career Day, we simulate a real job-finding situation.
+Each company has five minutes to present the internship they wish to offer.
-          Afterwards each company has a booth and the participants can stop by.
+          Afterwards, each company has a booth and the participants can stop by to ask questions and introduce themselves.
 The goal is to invite 3 to 5 participants for an interview in the following week.
       - header: Are the refugees allowed to work in Switzerland?
-        text: >-
+        text: "Yes.
-          Yes.
 Refugees with B or F permits are considered almost like Swiss welfare recipients.
 The state wants them to be integrated, have a job and become independent.
-The same goes for temporarily-admitted foreigners with F status.

-          Asylum seekers with permit N are theoretically allowed to work, but have more difficulties getting a work permit because of the priority for people living in Switzerland.
+The same goes for temporarily-admitted foreigners with F status.\r\n\nAsylum seekers with permit N are theoretically allowed to work, but have more difficulties getting a work permit because of the priority for people living in Switzerland."
       - header: How to get the job permit for interns?
         text: >-
           The Powercoders team files the applications for the job permits.
 The